 All companies incorporated in Malta are considered to be both domiciled and resident in Malta.
 Other bodies of persons (including companies incorporated overseas) are considered to be resident in Malta when the control and management of their business are exercised in the country.

 Permanent establishment (PE)

-In the event that the Maltese Commissioner for Revenue is required to interpret such a term, reference would typically be made to the definition contained in the OECD Model Convention.
+In the event that the Maltese Commissioner for Revenue is required to interpret such a term, reference would typically be made to the definition contained in the Organisation for Economic Co-operation and Development (OECD) Model Convention.